What is Pilot Course?: Course Fees 2026, Subjects, Top Colleges, Admissions

 A:

-Flight training includes ground school and practical flying lessons.
+Flight training includes ground school.
+It also has practical flying lessons.
 Ground school covers aviation theory, air navigation, meteorology, aircraft systems, and flight regulations.
 Students also learn about radio communication and air traffic control procedures.

 Practical training includes take-offs, landings, instrument flying, emergency procedures, and solo flights.
 Advanced training covers night flying, multi-engine aircraft operations, and simulator training to prepare students for commercial pilot roles.